-Figure 10 Mean iron content (mg/L) per site per decade in the watershed.
+Figure 9 Mean iron content (mg/L) per site per decade in the watershed.
 Error bars represent standard deviation.
 The dotted line represents the CCME limit of 0.3 mg/L.

 Iron contents have not changed significantly at any site since the 1980s.
-Mean values ranged from a low of 0.04 mg/L at MacPherson Brook to a high of 0.68 mg/L at Campbell Creek.
-Iron contents for the Nashwaak watershed were well below the CCME limit of 0.3 mg/L at all sites except for four: Barker's Point, which exceeded the limit in the 1990s, Penniac Stream, which has consistently exceeded the limit throughout sampling history, Gorby Gulch, which exceeded the limit in the 2000s, and Campbell Creek, which was way above the CCME limit in 2017 (Fig. 10).
+Mean iron contents for the Nashwaak watershed were well below the CCME limit of 0.3 mg/L at all sites except for four: Barker's Point, which exceeded the limit in the 1990s, Penniac Stream, which has consistently exceeded the limit throughout sampling history, and Campbell Creek, which was way above the CCME limit with a mean value of 0.68 mg/L at Campbell Creek.
+(Fig. 9).
+A heavy rainfall of 28 June 2018 resulted in high iron values for the sites (A to I and Campbell Creek) measured the day after due to increased soil runoff.
+Occasional exceedances at other sites in the historical data may have been due to precipitation-related runoff as well.

 Soil erosion is likely the cause of elevated iron contents.
 Penniac Stream displayed high levels of both Al and Fe, particularly in the 1980s, indicating that soil erosion was likely an issue at this time.
-Iron concentrations are likely very high at Campbell Creek due to the amount of sediment still draining from the former headpond, though aluminum levels are below CCME guidelines.
+Iron concentrations are possibly very high at Campbell Creek due to the amount of sediment still draining from the headpond, though aluminum levels are below CCME guidelines.

 Other metals (i.e., nickel, copper, cadmium, lead) can be associated with industrial inputs.
 Concentrations of these elements were mostly below detection levels and were relatively consistent throughout the watershed.
-Small exceedances for copper (Cu, limit 2 ppb) and lead (Pb, limit 1 ppb) occurred but were rare: NASH-A had exceedances in Cu and Pb values once in 2017, NASH-L had one sample and NASH-N had 2 samples over the limit of Pb in 2017, and NASH-O and NASH-T both had one Cu exceedance in 2001.
+Small exceedances for copper (Cu, limit 2 ppb) and lead (Pb, limit 1 ppb) occur but are rare: NASH-A, NASH-D had exceedances in Pb values once in 2018.
+There were no exceedances in Cu, Cd, or Ni in 2018.